borason/performer/doc/manual/UserManual.md

 <h3 id="concepts-file-management">File Management</h3>

-The SD card can be used to store various resources such as projects, user scales and settings.
+The SD card can be used to store various resources such as projects, user scales and system settings.
 Resources are stored into slots, with each type having a total of 128 slots available.
 The actual content on the SD card looks as follows:

 - `PROJECTS/`
   - `001.PRO`